jamesdaniel3/MDH-Reader/README.md

 ## CAPABILITIES

-- Given a TA's name, get the feedback that they have received from students
+- Given a TA's name, get the feedback that they have received from students (get_instructor_feedback)
-- Given a student's name or email, get information about all of their trips to office hours
+- Given a student's name or email, get information about all of their trips to office hours (get_student_oh_vists)
+- Allow for getting all flagged students (get_students_in_need)

 ## TODO (order not representative)